AdobeDocs/experience-platform.en/help/rtcdp/destinations/adobe-launch-destinations.md

 Adobe Launch is free for existing Experience Cloud customers.
 Adobe Launch simplifies tag deployment on your website via easy-to-use extensions that you can install, configure, update, and delete.
 Adobe Launch has a small footprint on your website and allows you to keep your pages loading quickly.

-You can create rules that determine when to forward event data to extensions.
-This is a powerful functionality, which enables you to forward event data only in certain situations as opposed to sending event data on every interaction.
+You can create *rules* that determine when to forward event data to extensions.
+This  powerful functionality enables you to forward event data only in certain situations as opposed to sending event data on every interaction.
 For more information, read about rules in the [Adobe Launch documentation](https://docs.adobe.com/help/en/launch/using/reference/manage-resources/rules.html).

 ## Example use cases for Adobe Launch extensions

-Example use cases for using Launch extensions:
+Launch extensions enable you to satisfy various customer use cases.
+Some example use cases for using Launch extensions are:

 * You can send website or native app data to Facebook via the Facebook pixel extension.
-Facebook Pixel indicates which parts of your site or app a visitor navigated to, forwards that information to Facebook, and you can retarget your visitor via Facebook
+Facebook Pixel indicates which parts of your site or app a visitor navigated to, forwards that information to Facebook, and you can retarget your visitor via Facebook.
-* You can forward event data from your websites and apps into Google Analytics to analyze and make decisions based off that data
+* You can forward event data from your websites and apps into Google Analytics to analyze and make decisions based on that data.
-* You could turn on a client-side chatbox app at the right time based on how the user is interacting with the page, according to rules you set up in Adobe Launch.
+* You could turn on a client-side chatbox app at the right time based on how your users are interacting with your pages, according to rules you set up in Adobe Launch.

 ## Extension categories